In Home Respite Care Services for when you need a break

 Let’s run through your respite care options now so you can plan ahead and make the most of the opportunities you have.
 Our Care Managers and 24 hour live-in care Case Managers are able to discuss what might work best for you.

-The aged care industry commonly only refers to respite care as being the 63 days a year of residential respite in a nursing home that an elderly person can receive if they have been assessed by the Aged Care Assessment Team (ACAT).
+The aged care industry commonly only refers to respite care as being the 63 days a year of residential respite in a nursing home that an older person can receive if they have been assessed and approved for respite in a Nursing Home by the Aged Care Assessment Team (ACAT).

-Residential or nursing home respite is NOT your only respite option.
-In reality, it is the last type of respite care that you will want to use if your loved one has dementia, is at a high risk of falls or is cognitively intact.
+Whilst this is the most talked about type of respite, respite in a Nursing Home is NOT your only respite option.
+And in reality, it is the last type of respite care that you will want to use if your loved one has dementia, has a high risk of falls or is cognitively intact.

 Why would I write that?

-Because it’s the most disruptive and complained about respite care available.
+Because it’s the most disruptive to their life.
+It is taking them out of their safe and beloved home.
+Also, it is the most complained about respite care available.

 The person you are caring for is placed into an unfamiliar environment where there is evidence-based research that they have a 30% higher chance of falling compared to remaining at home.
-And frankly, being in a strange and unfamiliar environment, Elders commonly express their anger, frustration and FEAR at being in a nursing home and are then wrongly labelled as having “difficult” or “challenging behaviours” or being “aggressive”.
+Being left in a strange and unfamiliar environment with no family present, older people commonly express their anger, frustration and FEAR at being in a nursing home.
+Then they incorrectly labelled as having “difficult” or “challenging behaviours” or being “aggressive” when really they are just afraid, angry and lonely.

-Additionally, it is very common for an Elder to go into nursing home respite able to toilet themselves (continent of urine and faeces) and return home from nursing home respite incontinent of one or both.
-This commonly happens because Elders are “padded up in case they have an accident” and then being in an unfamiliar place they do not know where the toilet is and when they move to find a toilet they are ignored, and not assisted to the toilet or directed to sit down because they don’t want the Elder to accidentally fall.
-Also they are not taken to the toilet on a regular basis (toilet timing), so naturally they have “accidents” which are 100% not their fault – those accidents are caused by the lack of attentive assistance simply because there is not enough staff.
-When this happens multiple times a day, every day of their stay, it doesn’t take long to lose continence.
+Additionally, it is very common for an older person to go into nursing home respite being able to toilet themselves (continent of urine and faeces) and return home from the nursing home respite incontinent of one or both.
+This commonly happens because Seniors are “padded up in case they have an accident” and then being in an unfamiliar place they do not know where the toilet is.
+When they walk to find a toilet they are ignored, and not assisted to the toilet or worse still they are directed to sit back down because the facility doesn’t want the older person to accidentally fall.
+They are not taken to the toilet on a regular basis (toilet timing), so naturally they have “accidents” which are 100% not their fault – those accidents are caused by the lack of attentive assistance simply because there is not enough staff.
+When this happens multiple times a day, every day of their stay, it doesn’t take long to lose continence and confidence.
 Unfortunately, often continence cannot be regained once home again.

-In addition, respite care in a Nursing Home is often done in a cruel way, for example, commonly the Elder is lied to and told they are “going on a holiday”.
+In addition, respite care in a Nursing Home is often done in an emotionally cruel way, for example, commonly the older person is lied to and told they are “going on a holiday”.
 Just because someone has dementia does NOT make them stupid.
 They know they have been left in a place that is unfamiliar and they know it’s not a holiday.
 They know they have been placed in a nursing home and they are AFRAID they will be left there, so they express their fear, frustration and anger.

-Every single time one of our experienced Caregivers visits your home to assist your loved one, take the valuable opportunity to have a respite break away from your care role.
+Every single time one of our Daughterly Care’s experienced Caregivers visits your home to assist your loved one, take the valuable opportunity to have a respite break away from your care role.

 We strongly suggest you be dressed and ready to go when we arrive.
-During your hand-over, provide any instructions we need and you are good to go!
-Don’t worry about showering and dressing your loved one to be ready for us – leave that to us – you take the morning easy and just get yourself ready, so you can leave straight away and maximise your respite break:
+During your hand-over to us, provide any instructions we need and you are good to go!
+Don’t worry about showering and dressing your loved one to be ready for us – leave that to us – you take the morning easy and just get yourself ready, so you can leave straight away and maximise your respite care break:

-✓ Why not book in a ‘walk and talk’ with a friend the same time every week – that way you return home physically and mentally uplifted.
+✓ Why not book in a ‘walk and talk’ session with a friend the same time every week – that way you return home physically and mentally uplifted.
+Research has found that ‘walk and talk’ sessions are very good for your brain’s health.
 You will feel so much better for that regular exercise and the opportunity to connect with a friend(s).

 ✓ Attend a Tai Chi class to build physical strength and balance and lower stress levels.

 ✓ Run your errands.
-Book your appointments for when we visit.
+Book your medical appointments for when we visit.

 While you are away, your loved one will benefit from their regular routine and the familiar and secure feeling of being in their own well-known comfortable home.
-This is especially important for people living with a form of dementia.
+This is especially important for people living with cognitive decline or a form of dementia.

-✓ around the clock with 24 hour care or live in care.
+✓ around the clock with 24 hour care or live in care for days, weeks even months.

 Daughterly Care’s in home respite care services make sure routines remain intact and your loved one is safe and content in their own familiar home and that means you can relax and enjoy a well-deserved, guilt-free break.